-To enter the Blue Grotto, you are transferred to a small boat where the captain paddles every so carefully to guide you through the small opening in the rock.
+To enter the Blue Grotto, you are transferred to a small boat where the captain paddles carefully to guide you through the small opening in the rock.

 Once inside, the cave seems illuminated with colors of blue and silver thanks to the light filtering through the small opening of the mouth of the cave.
 It is truly a breathtaking experience.

-Pro Tip: The boats can only enter the Blue Grotto if they water is super calm, so be sure to check the weather and sea forecast before booking your ticket to see the Grotta Azzura.
+Pro Tip: The boats can only enter the Blue Grotto if the water is super calm, so check the weather and sea forecast before booking your ticket to see the Grotta Azzura.
 This is one of the best tours in Capri, so try not to miss it.

 The Green Grotto (Grotta Verde)

-Another famous grotto around the Island of Capri is the Green Grotto, or the Grotta Verda.
+Another famous grotto around the Island of Capri is the Green Grotto, also called the Grotta Verda.

-Look inside the mouth of the cave to see the gorgeous emerald green waters inside.
-If you are visiting at just the right time of the day, the cave is illuminated with this gorgeous shade of green also.
+Look inside the mouth of the cave to see the gorgeous emerald-green waters inside.
+If you are visiting at just the right time of the day, the cave is also illuminated with this gorgeous shade of green.